lsperf/react_levart/README.md

-This React website contains user authentication, projects and posts.
+This React website contains user authentication and posts management.
+Design is implemented with materializecss.
+The website contains class and functional components.
+Some functional components used for vizualisation only.